arthurvguide/ms1-avg-personal-website/README.md

 ## Technologies
 HTML: Used to build all the webpage of this website.

-CSS Used to style my webpages.
+CSS: Used to style my webpages.

 Balsamiq: Used to create wireframes to my project.